libwww-perl/URI-db/README.md

   required host address (e.g., domain name or IP address); and an optional port number, preceded by a colon, `:`.

 * The *path* part specifies the database name or path.
-It must be separated from the authority, if the authority is present, by a single slash, `/`.
-If the database name is a full path, it must start with an additional slash.
+For URIs that contain an authority part, a path specifying a file name must be absolute.
+URIs without an authority may use absolute or relative paths.

 * The optional *query* part, separated by a question mark, `?`, contains `key=value` pairs separated by a semicolon, `;`, or ampersand, `&`.
 These